 CBD Oil’s Collaborative Effects – What Else Can It Do?

-However, there is one more important thing that many people skip over when considering the benefits of CBD in treating the symptoms associated with ADHD; its general effects on the body.
-CBD is well known for being able to heighten mood and generally help with symptoms like anxiety and depression.
-It is also incredibly effective at treating addiction.
+Many people skip over one important thing when considering the benefits of CBD in helping with symptoms associated with ADHD.
+That is its general effects on the body.
+CBD is well known for its capacity to heighten mood and generally help with symptoms like anxiety and depression.
+It is also potentially effective at reducing addictive behavior.

-In their seminal study, Gonzalez Cuevas et al. evaluated the anti-relapse potential of a transdermal CBD preparation in animal models in relation to drug-seeking behavior, anxiety, and impulsivity.
+In their seminal study, Gonzalez Cuevas et al. evaluated the anti-relapse potential of a transdermal CBD preparation in animal models concerning drug-seeking behavior, anxiety, and impulsivity.

-Another significant finding from Gonzalez Cuevas et al.’s study, was that despite plasma and brain CBD levels only being detectable for three days, reinstatement remained attenuated for five months after the treatment had been terminated.
+There was another significant finding from Gonzalez Cuevas et al.’s study.
+Despite plasma and brain CBD levels only being detectable for three days, reinstatement remained attenuated five months after the treatment was terminated.

 CBD and Hyperactivity Symptoms

-A randomized-controlled trial carried out by Cooper et al. did, however, find a nominally significant improvement in symptoms of hyperactivity and impulsivity in 30 adults who received a cannabinoid-based medication (1:1 THC:CBD).
+To date, there is no evidence from randomized control studies that supports cannabis or CBD as an effective treatment for ADHD.
+However, a randomized-controlled trial carried out by Cooper et al. found a nominally significant improvement in symptoms of hyperactivity and impulsivity in 30 adults who received a cannabinoid-based medication (1:1 THC:CBD).

-So far, the majority of research carried out on ADHD and cannabis has focused on the co-occurrence of ADHD and cannabis-use disorders.
-More research needs to be carried out to determine whether CBD can be an effective treatment for ADHD.
+So far, most research conducted on ADHD and cannabis has focused on the co-occurrence of ADHD and cannabis-use disorders.
+More research is required to determine whether CBD is effective in reducing ADHD symptoms.

 Final Thoughts on CBD for ADHD